-All Special Education MEd programs with teacher certification are approved by the Maryland State Department of Education (MSDE) and accredited by the Council for the Accreditation of Educator Preparation (CAEP).
-Program features include the following:
+The Special Education MEd program with teacher certification is approved by the Maryland State Department of Education (MSDE) and provides the following:

 - Focus on Autism/Autism Spectrum Disorders, Learning Disabilities, Behaviors Disorders, Physical Disabilities, Intellectual Disabilities, Attention Deficit Hyperactivity Disorder, Developmental Delays, and Physical and Other Health Impairments.

 - Focus on collaboration with related service providers and general educators

 - Rigorous and relevant coursework to develop the knowledge, skills, and dispositions necessary for successful teaching careers in special education

 - Focus on evidence based instructional practices and decision making

 - Year Long Internship (Field Experience) in inclusive, diverse classrooms

 - A grade point average of 3.0 or better (based on a 4.0 system) from an accredited undergraduate institution;

 - A grade point average of 3.5 or better in any previous graduate work from an accredited institution;

 - All students applying to MEd degree or AGS program must take and pass the Basic Skills examination and meet the State of Maryland passing criteria.
 Information about the praxis can be found at http://http://www.marylandpublicschools.org/about/Pages/DEE/Certification/testing_info/praxis1.aspx